 - Identify the extent of the contamination.
 Be sure to trace the pathways of the water to find where damage has spread.

-- Contain the damaged materials and furnishings and protect workers and occupants from exposure to them.
+- Identify the damaged materials and furnishings and make sure any workers and occupants wear protective gear described below when they are around them.

 Begin cleaning up as soon as it is safe to return.